| ||Format||Pages||Price|| |

-The electrical sensing zone methodology was introduced in the mid 1950s (9).
-Since this time, there have been substantial improvements which have enhanced the operator’ease of use.
-Among these are the elimination of the mercury manometer, reduced size, greater automation, and availability of comprehensive statistical computer programs.
+3.2 The electrical sensing zone methodology was introduced in the mid-1950s (.
+Since this time, there have been substantial improvements which have enhanced the operator's ease of use.
+Among these are the elimination of the mercury manometer, reduced size, greater automation, and availability of comprehensive statistical computer programs. )

-This instrumentation offers a rapid result as contrasted to the manual counting of cells using the standard counting chamber, hemocytometer.
-The counting chamber is known to have an error of 10 to 30 %, as well as being very time consuming (10).
-In addition, when counting and sizing porcine hepatocytes, Stegemann et al concluded that the automated, electrical sensing zone method provided significantly greater accuracy, precision, and speed, for both counts and size, compared to the conventional microscopic or the cell mass-based method (7).
+3.3 This instrumentation offers a rapid result as contrasted to the manual counting of cells using the hemocytometer standard counting chamber.
+The counting chamber is known to have an error of 10 to 30 %, as well as being time-consuming (.
+In addition, when counting and sizing porcine hepatocytes, Stegemann et al concluded that the automated, electrical sensing zone method provided greater accuracy, precision, and speed, for both counts and size, compared to the conventional microscopic or the cell mass-based method )(. )

 1.1 This test method, provided the limitations are understood, covers a procedure for both the enumeration and measurement of size distribution of most all cell types.
-The instrumentation allows for user-selectable cell size settings, hence, this test method is not restricted to specific cell types.
-The method is appropriate for suspension as well as adherent cell cultures ().
-This is a quantitative laboratory method not intended for on-line or field use.
-Results may be reported as number of cells per millilitre or total number of cells per volume of cell suspension analyzed.
-Both count and size distribution may be expressed in cell micron diameter or volume, femtolitres.
+The instrumentation allows for user-selectable cell size settings and is applicable to a wide range of cell types.
+The method works best for spherical cells, and may be less accurate if cells are not spherical, such as for discoid cells or budding yeast.
+The method is appropriate for suspension as well as adherent cell cultures (. ) Results may be reported as number of cells per milliliter or total number of cells per volume of cell suspension analyzed.
+Size distribution may be expressed in cell diameter or volume.

-1.3 This instrumentation is manufactured by a variety of companies; however, the principle used in all is electrical impedance.
-This test method, for cell counting and sizing, is based on the detection and measurement of changes in electrical resistance produced by a cell, suspended in a conductive liquid, traversing through a small aperture (see ()).
+1.3 Electrical sensing zone instrumentation (commonly referred to as a Coulter counter) is manufactured by a variety of companies and is based upon electrical impedance.
+This test method, for cell counting and sizing, is based on the detection and measurement of changes in electrical resistance produced by a cell, suspended in a conductive liquid, traversing through a small aperture (see ().
 When cells are suspended in a conductive liquid, phosphate-buffered saline for instance, they function as discrete insulators.
 When the cell suspension is drawn through a small cylindrical aperture, the passage of each cell changes the impedance of the electrical path between two submerged electrodes located on each side of the aperture.
 An electrical pulse, suitable for both counting and sizing, results from the passage of each cell through the aperture.
 The path through the aperture, in which the cell is detected, is known as the “electronic sensing zone.”
-This test method permits the selective counting of cells within very narrow size distribution ranges by electronic selection of the generated pulses.
+This test method permits the selective counting of cells within narrow size distribution ranges by electronic selection of the generated pulses.
 While the number of pulses indicates cell count, the amplitude of the electrical pulse produced depends on the cell's volume.
 The baseline resistance between the electrodes is due to the resistance of the conductive liquid within the boundaries of the aperture.
 The presence of cells within the “electronic sensing zone” raises the resistance of the conductive pathway that depends on the volume of the cell.
-Analyses of the behavior of cells within the aperture demonstrates that the height of the pulse produced by the cell is the parameter that most nearly shows proportionality to the cell volume.
+Analyses of the behavior of cells within the aperture demonstrates that the height of the pulse produced by the cell is the parameter that most nearly shows proportionality to the cell volume. )

 1.4 Limitations are discussed as follows:

-1.4.1 CoincidenceOccasionally, more than a single cell transverses the aperture simultaneously.
+1.4.1 Coincidence—Occasionally, more than a single cell transverses the aperture simultaneously.
 Only a single larger pulse, as opposed to two individual pulses, is generated.
 The result is a lower cell count and higher cell volume measurement.
 The frequency of coincidence is a statistically predictable function of cell concentration that is corrected by the instrument.
-This is called coincidence correction ().
-This phenomenon may be minimized, thus ensuring greater result accuracy, by using relatively low cell concentrations, around the 5 % level.
+This is called coincidence correction (.
+This phenomenon may be reduced by using lower cell concentrations. )

 ICS Number Code 07.100.01 (Microbiology in general)